Summer Camps Policies and Procedures

 • creation or publication of explicit material

-• sharing of individual and/or networked accounts and/or passwords
+• sharing of individual and/or networked accounts and/or passwords.

-Field trips are scheduled for select camps during the summer.
 Field trips will take place off-site at locations around Calgary.
-All Field Trips are subject to availability.
-In-person field trips will not occur for virtual programming.
+All field trips are subject to availability.

 Behaviour